pydata/xarray/doc/computation.rst

     c - c.T

-You can explicitly broadcast xaray data structures by using the :py:func:`~xarray.broadcast` function:
+You can explicitly broadcast xarray data structures by using the :py:func:`~xarray.broadcast` function:

 .. ipython:: python